nutanix-cloud-native/opendocs/docs/ccm/v0.3.x/pc_certificates.md

     Disabling certificate verification is not recommended for production purposes and should only be used for testing.

-Certificate verification be disabled by setting the `prismCentral.insecure` attribute to `true` in the `nutanix-config` `ConfigMap`.
+Certificate verification can be disabled by setting the `prismCentral.insecure` attribute to `true` in the `nutanix-config` `ConfigMap`.
 Certificate verification will be disabled even if an additional trust bundle is configured and the `prismCentral.insecure` attribute is set to `true`.

 Example of how to disable certificate verification: